lyne408/mods-and-plugins-sortor/README.md

 This feature is **optional**, *enabled* by default.

-Before sorting, the program will backup the modlist.txt, plugins.txt, loadorder.txt file.
+Before sorting, this program will backup the modlist.txt, plugins.txt and loadorder.txt files.

 The name of backup file is like `modlist.txt_backup_2020-05-29_17-53-12_955`.